nywinewench/nywinewench.github.io/_posts/2014-10-15-tastecamp.md

   - gamay
   - riesling

-tweet: "The concept behind #TasteCamp is simple: it’s impossible to taste the best of an entire region in one weekend, but we can certainly try."
+tweet: "The concept behind #TasteCamp is simple."

 ---